 What are your Strengths and Weaknesses Interview

-So within this post article to help you pass your interview, below are the things you will learn:
+In this post article to help you pass your interview, below are the things you will learn:

 - How to structure your answer quickly to gain the highest scores possible.